qa-io-vn/qa.io.vn/_draft/docker/2022-07-31-docker_getting_started.md

 - Access <https://www.docker.com/get-started/>
 - Download Docker Desktop for our operating system.
-- Install that with default settings.
+- Install that Docker with downloaded file
+- Start Docker application and finish the setup

 ## Install the first Docker container